insidert/insidert/src/content/blog/how-i-built-this-blog.md

 ## Looking back

 Blogging is not new to me.
-I hosted my first blog on blogger.com almost 13 years ago.
-It was amusing setting up a page on the internet.
+I hosted my first blog on blogger.com in 2006.
+It was amusing to setup a page on the internet.
 I maintained a technical blog during my engineering which has internet tips and tricks, links to ebooks and syllabus.
-I also used MediaFire to host those ebooks.
-Next, I opened a personal blog - insidert (still functional)- and a magazine - skatespace (deleted a year later) - on wordpress.com.
+I also used MediaFire to host the ebooks.
+Next, I opened a personal blog - insidert (still functional) - and a magazine called skatespace (deleted a year later) - on wordpress.com.

 ## Fast forward

 When I started coding I did not concentrate on building my blog with my own hands.
 I used WordPress for a long time and then tried a few different services.
 I was not happy with them so I decided to build one.
+Why?
+I love to code.
+And I want to code something for myself.

 ## The beginning with HTML

 For the start, I wanted to build a single-page website just like a one-page resume.
 At first, there are a lot of options to host static sites.
 GitHub, GitLab pages are a good start.
 We can deploy plain HTML files and add a custom domain.
 But watching the extension '.html' in the address bar was a huge upset for me.
-REST architecture is awesome.
+REST architecture is awesome and I liked it.

 And then I tried static site generators like Hugo, Jekyll.
 A lot of people use them but I could not get my head over them in the short time I have.